webfox/silverstripe-domain-validation/readme.md

 See DomainValidationForm in the source for a full example

 ### UserForm field
-Editable form fields are available.
-The ```EditableSelectableLookupField``` field allows for DnsChecks to be configured and strict checking.
+Editable form fields are available for the silverstripe/userforms module

+The ```EditableSelectableLookupField``` field allows for DnsChecks to be configured along with strict checking.
-The ```ValidatedDomainField``` allows for strict and non-strict checking (default)
+The ```ValidatedDomainField``` allows for configurable record type and strict/non-strict checking.

 + Strict Checking - the lookup must return entries for each record type requested
 + Non Strict Checking - the lookup can return any number of entries for the field to validate as OK

 ## Install

 ```
-/path/to/php /path/to/composer require codem/silverstripe-domain-validation:~n.N
+/path/to/php /path/to/composer require codem/silverstripe-domain-validation:^n.N
 ```

+This is a pre-release, not currently in Packagist.

 # Author
 Codem